 For the beach lovers – Nissi Bay

-If you want nothing more than to unwind and recuperate on your much-needed holiday, making sure you head home with a beautiful sun-kissed glow, then a holiday to Nissi Bay could be just your thing.
+If you want nothing more than to unwind and recuperate on your much-needed holiday, making sure you head home with a beautiful sun-kissed glow, then Nissi Bay holidays could be just your thing.
 Located in a quiet corner, just a stone’s throw from Ayia Napa, the beach here is one of the best in Cyprus.
 If you can drag yourself away from your sun lounger, you can scuba dive, snorkel, take a boat ride or even go on a submarine.
 But hey, you could just do nothing too…